pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/1-baseline-model.md

 ## Step 1: Create your configuration file

-Create a new, empty file named `config.KZ.yaml` in the project root.
-We will build it up step by step.
+Time to get started.
+Create an empty file called `config.KZ.yaml` in the project root — this is the only file we will create in this tutorial.
+We will fill it in gradually over the next few steps, adding one setting at a time and explaining the reasoning behind each one.

 === "Linux / macOS"